The 2022 Golden Globe Awards are fast-approaching.

 Tiny Fey and Amy Poehler Take On Leonardo DiCaprio

-“Like a supermodel’s vagina, let’s all give a warm welcome Leonardo DiCaprio,” says Tiny Fey to a shocked auditorium in 2014.
+“Like a supermodel’s vagina, let’s all give a warm welcome to Leonardo DiCaprio,” says Tiny Fey to a shocked auditorium in 2014.
 The pair also had a go at George Clooney.
 “Gravity is nominated for Best Film.
 It’s the story of how George Clooney would rather float away into space and die than spend one more minute with a woman his own age.”
 Eek.
-With so much fodder to joke around with in 2021, we cannot wait for Fey and Pohler’s opening monologue.

 Ricky Gervais’s Opening Monologue Falls Flat.
 And It’s Awkward